basisproject/basisproject.github.io/_posts/2020-02-09-frequently-asked-questions.md

 ## What are the means of production?

-For our purposes, productive land such as farms and water sources, airports, seaports, factories, warehouses, office buildings, and large production machinery and equipment.
+For our purposes, productive land such as farms, airports, seaports, factories, warehouses, office buildings, and large production machinery and equipment.

 Really, anything built for and/or used primarily for productive purposes.